Prepare your babysitter for emergencies

 - Safe rooms: If you have a safe room for weather incidents, make sure the sitter is aware of its location.

 - Meeting place: In case of a fire, make sure your sitter knows the fire safety plan and the meeting place you taught your children.

 What should be in my babysitter's emergency contact sheet?

 - Your location and schedule: Write down the names and phone numbers of the place(s) you will be throughout the time you're away.

 - Contact information: Give the sitter your cell number and keep your phone on.
 Also leave the name and number of a relative or close friend as backup.

 - Emergency numbers: Provide numbers for the fire and police departments, poison control center, the local hospital and your family doctor.

 - Expected calls or visitors: Let the sitter know if you're expecting someone.
 Otherwise, ask them not to answer the door or phone while you're away.

-- House rules: Make sure the babysitter knows what's off-limits, including food, drinks and television shows.
+- House rules: Make sure the babysitter knows what's off-limits, including technology, food, drinks and television shows.